Pancreatic Cancer and New-Onset Diabetes

 The Pancreas and Diabetes

 Diabetes is a disease that happens when blood glucose is too high for a long time.
-This can occur if the pancreas doesn’t make enough insulin as in Type 1 diabetes or if the insulin isn’t able to move glucose from the blood to the cells as it should which is the case for Type 2 diabetes.
+This can occur if the pancreas doesn’t make enough insulin, as in Type 1 diabetes, or if the insulin can’t move glucose from the blood to the cells as it should, which is the case for Type 2 diabetes.
 More than 90 percent of people with diabetes have Type 2 diabetes.

 There are connections between diabetes and other diseases of the pancreas.
 For example, acute pancreatitis, a sudden inflammation of the pancreas, may increase the risk of developing diabetes.
 And having diabetes may raise the risk of having acute pancreatitis.